Academic Policies at Western Baptist Bible College

-Late registration fee is charged ($5) all students who do not register during the regular scheduled period.
-After the time allotted for late registration has expired, students may not register for CHANGE OF SCHEDULE–If student wishes to make a change in classes, they may do so only if they have the written consent of the Dean, the Department Chairman and the Class Instructor.
+A late registration fee is charged ($5) for all students who do not register during the regularly scheduled period.
+After the time allotted for late registration has expired, students may not register for CHANGE OF SCHEDULE–If the student wishes to make a change in classes, they may do so only if they have the written consent of the Dean, the Department Chairman, and the Class Instructor.

-- must first receive written permission, from the Dean, Department Chairman and the Instructor
+2. Must first receive written permission from the Dean, Department Chairman, and the Instructor

-- which he withdraws.
-After four weeks “WDP” will be given if he withdraws failing during the
+5. Which he withdraws.
+After four weeks, "WDP" will be given if he withdraws failing during the

-- secure the proper withdrawal form from the Dean, complete it and then consult with the
+8. Secure the proper withdrawal form from the Dean, complete it, and then consult with the

 Credit Hours and Class Meetings